 3 Connecting the Array Cables

-After you install the array in a rack, you must connect the network and power cables, and optionally, the serial cable.
+After you install the array in a rack, you must connect the network and power cables and, optionally, the serial cables.

 First, review the network recommendations in Minimum and Recommended Cable Configurations on page 10.